- Meet Consumers/Patients

 Refrigeration can be a nuisance, but there are some tried and true tips that experienced travelers follow.
 To reduce your load, pack items that require refrigeration separately, clearly labeling those that need to stay cold.

 To be sure your solution/formula stays cool enough, use cooling packs on the bags/cans and cover both with ice.
 Don’t forget to re-cool your cooling packs in a freezer whenever you have the opportunity — especially when traveling by car in hot weather.
 When making a hotel reservation, be sure they can guarantee a refrigerator or your room, or space in their kitchen’s refrigerator that you will have adequate access to.
+Note that small room refrigerators can cool items unevenly, so you may need to rotate your refrigerated items.
 When your hotel doesn’t offer refrigeration, but does offer ice, try this method.
 Using plastic containers or Zip Lock baggies make some ice blocks, each morning, pour off any water that has melted and fill any empty space in the bag/container with ice cubes.
 These can last several days, depending on the weather.
 As the days pass, and your solution gets used, fill any empty space in the cooler with crumbled newspaper, and cover with a heavy bath towel.

 Unopened/unmixed HEN formula will require refrigeration only if it will be exposed to very warm temperatures, typically 77°F or higher (check the label on your can or package).
 Unused formula from an open can or packet that has already been mixed, should be refrigerated.
 Thus it is possible you will need refrigeration for your HEN formula only at your hotel, and not for the actual transporting.